translatio-io/new-plugin/README.md

 * Live translation workflow
 * Full professional translation workflow

 Live translation workflow provides instant translation based on the Google Translate engine.
-Simply configure the extra languages you want to support through the intutuive setup interface, save, and then you are done.
+Simply configure the extra languages you want to support through the intuitive setup interface, save, and then you are done.

 Full professional workflow provides more control and higher translation quality, which involves extracting the text, undertaking translation and integrating this back into WordPress.
 Translatio ensures you are always in control by hosting your translations locally for proof reading, editing and final publication.
-You can intergrate machine translation of your choice to provide a foundation translation, then leverage the fully featured translation editor with any 3rd party translation agencies.
+You can integrate machine translation of your choice to provide a foundation translation, then leverage the fully featured translation editor with any 3rd party translation agencies.

 Translatio provides multiple ways to handle different development phases of your WordPress website, with intuitive and easy to use interfaces.
 Some features include: